 Discovering populations of invasive species before they become too large to manage, known as Early Detection (ED), gives a strategic advantage to prevention and management initiatives.
-ED greatly reduces the negative impacts that invasive species can cause to the environment, economy and/or human health.
+ED greatly reduces the negative impacts that invasive species can cause to the environment, economy and/or human health and can help reduce management costs.

 The SLELO PRISM is promoting an Invasive Species Volunteer Surveillance Network (VSN).
-Currently, we are focusing on surveillance of emerald ash borer (Agrilus planipennis) in areas along the St. Lawrence River and Eastern Lake Ontario; hemlock woolly adelgid (Adelges tsugae) in areas within the southern portion of Tug Hill; and fanwort (Cabomba caroliniana) in Fish Creek which connects Kasoag Lake to Oneida Lake.
+Currently, we are focusing on surveillance of emerald ash borer (Agrilus planipennis) in areas along the St. Lawrence River and Eastern Lake Ontario; hemlock woolly adelgid (Adelges tsugae) in areas within the southern portion of Tug Hill; and an aquatic plant called fanwort (Cabomba caroliniana) in Fish Creek which connects Kasoag Lake to Oneida Lake; and an invasive fish called Tench (Tinca tinca) in the St. Lawrence River.

 You can help us strengthen our early detection efforts by joining the SLELO PRISM Invasive Species Volunteer Surveillance Network (VSN).
 CLICK HERE to join!